-Lattice for Startups — Editor's Take
+Lattice for Startups: Editor's Take

 Editor's Take: Lattice

-Lattice holds its own among hr & payroll platforms targeted at growing teams.
+Lattice holds its own among hr & people platforms targeted at growing teams.
 Teams that claim the $1,000 off first year deal through SaaSOffers get the most realistic value out of Lattice.
 Whether Lattice is right for you depends on which features matter most to your specific stack.

 Claim Lattice DealLattice Pros